1997 World Series: Game 7

-Leiter was removed after six innings and only surrendering the two runs.
-Leading off the bottom of the seventh for the Marlins, Bobby Bonilla hit Wright's first pitch over the right-center field wall for a home run to cut the lead to 2–1.
+The Marlins finally broke through in the bottom of the seventh as Bobby Bonilla hit Wright's first pitch over the right-center field wall for a home run to cut the lead to 2–1.
 After striking out Charles Johnson and walking Craig Counsell, Wright was removed from the game in favor of Paul Assenmacher who was scheduled to pitch to Cliff Floyd.
 Marlins manager Jim Leyland elected to send Kurt Abbott to the plate after the pitching change; Assenmacher retired him on a fly ball, then got Devon White swinging to end the inning.

 In the top of the ninth inning, Cleveland again threatened.
 After Antonio Alfonseca walked Matt Williams to lead off the inning and Sandy Alomar Jr. reached on a fielder's choice to take Williams off the bases, Félix Heredia gave up a single to Thome which advanced Alomar to third.
 He was then pulled in favor of closer Robb Nen.
 Nen induced a groundball from Grissom to Rentería at shortstop, who elected to throw Alomar out at home, thanks in part to a great pick and tag by Johnson.
 He then got Brian Giles to fly out to end the inning.

 The Indians sent closer José Mesa to the mound to try to win the series in the bottom of the ninth inning.
 Moisés Alou led off with a single, and Bonilla struck out swinging on a 3–2 pitch.
-Four strikes away from losing the World Series, Johnson lined a 1–2 fastball into right field, moving Alou to third.
-With runners on 1st and 3rd and one out, Craig Counsell fought off a low, inside fastball from Mesa, lining it into deep right field.
-Manny Ramírez caught the ball on the warning track for the second out, but Alou easily scored from third on the sacrifice fly to tie the game.
-Although Mesa retired Jim Eisenreich to send the game to extra innings, his blown save would open him to criticism for years to come.
+Johnson then followed with a single to advance Alou to third, bringing Counsell to the plate.
+On a 1-1 pitch, Counsell hit a deep fly ball to right that nearly went over the wall, which would have won the series for the Marlins.
+Although Ramirez was able to catch the ball on the warning track for the second out, Alou was able to score from third without a throw and the score was tied at 2.
+Mesa managed to get out of the inning by retiring Jim Eisenreich.